ningpj/myVoronMods/Blobifier Modifications/readme.md

   - [ ] QA test RH operation end to end
   - [ ] QA test LH operation end to end
+## Assumptions / Comments
+- Filametrix depressor with RH Blobifier will always need to be servo activated if fitted due to Klipper homing moves
+- If using Klicky with RH Blobifier you will need to make sure a Klicky macro issue is fixed that resets the user defined safe_z variable to a lower value to prevent the toolhead from colliding with the shaker when homing.
+Theres a PR to address - one line comment to fix s are

 ## Detailed Change Summary
 |**Parameter**|**Status**|**Comment**